mrpejker/cardano-e2e-example/tutorial/server_side/testing.rst

 dApp can perform.
 This is one of the first things we implement to give an instance of the ``ContractModel``, together with, as we briefly mentioned, the `specification` and the `semantics` of each action, and a way to generate them `arbitrarily`.
-There are also other functions we need to implement, but we focus only on this four.
+There are also other functions we need to implement, but we focus only on these.

 .. code:: Haskell